cyberphone/cbor-everywhere/README.md

 and key identifiers can also be included in a signature container of the kind shown above.
 Using the described scheme, they would *automatically be signed* as well.

+Note that for reliable operation parsed CBOR data items must be _immutable_.

 ## Elimination of Multipart Mime Extensions
 Consider the following rather awkward